aprismatic/prismadb/README.md

 ### 2. Launching Prisma/DB Demo Suite

 To launch the demo suite you will need to open your command line interface.
-On Windows, you may launch Powershell; on Mac, you can launch Terminal app; if you are on Linux, you sure know what to do :)
+On Windows, you may launch PowerShell; on Mac, you can launch Terminal app; if you are on Linux, you sure know what to do :)

 **1)** Pull the latest image of MySQL with Prisma/DB libraries: